 University of Rochester is ranked #63 out of 2,241 schools in the nation for overall quality on College Factual's 2023 Best Colleges list.
 This lands it a coveted spot in the top 5% of all colleges and universities in the country.
 This is an improvement over the previous year, when University of Rochester held the #83 spot on the Best Overall Colleges list.

 Out of the 143 colleges in New York, University of Rochester is ranked at #7.

 The acceptance rate at University of Rochester is a competitive 35%, so make sure you take your application seriously when putting it together.
 Even leaving out a minor detail could be a reason to move you to the rejection pile.

 About 64% of students accepted to University of Rochester submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 650 and 720.
 Math scores were between 680 and 790.

-University of Rochester Faculty
+Learn more about University of Rochester admissions.